CLICK HERE for the Governor’s Sector Rules and Guiding Principles for the May 20th Reopen

 Governor Lamont’s Press Releases: (Click here)

 Johnson Memorial Hospital, a member of Trinity Health of New England, has opened a drive-through mobile center to test patients for COVID-19.
-The mobile test site is open 9:00 a.m., 7 days a week, with the potential to expand the hours of operation as needed.
+The mobile test site is open 9:00 a.m., Monday through Friday, with the potential to expand the hours of operation as needed.
 It is located at 201 Chestnut Hill Road, Stafford Springs, directly in front of the Main Hospital at the Community Medical Education Center.

 Those seeking a COVID-19 screening at the mobile clinic site must have a physician’s order and proper identification.
 The screening process will be conducted by trained clinicians, who will be taking all the necessary precautions to protect themselves and patients.
 Patients will be asked to keep their windows up for the majority of their drive through the mobile clinic.